World Baseball Classic: Mercy rules

-These mercy rules do not apply during the knockout stage.

 Designated hitter

 The designated hitter rule applies for all games.

 Extra innings

 From 2009 through 2017, starting with the 11th inning, teams automatically start with runners on first and second base.
 The baserunners are the players in the two batting order positions previous to the leadoff batter for the inning (or substitutes called in to pinch-run for those players).
 Organizers put this rule in place starting with the 2009 tournament, although originally, it did not come into effect until the 13th inning.
 The intention behind the rule is to help ensure extra-inning games end in as timely a manner as possible, reducing the chance of seeing marathon extra-inning games that place undue strain on players, particularly pitchers.
 As no extra-inning games in either the 2009 or 2013 WBCs reached the point where the rule came into play, it took until the 2017 WBC for it to affect a game's outcome.
 There were three such games in 2017, and all three were decided in the 11th inning.

 In 2023, the rule was changed to bring the WBC in line with Major League Baseball.
-The 2023 World Baseball Classic rules and regulations reads: "For any inning beginning with the 10th inning, the Federation Team at bat shall begin the inning with a runner on second base.
-The batter who leads off an inning shall continue to be the batter who would lead off the inning in the absence of this extra-innings rule.
-The runner on second base shall be the player (or a substitute for such player) in the batting order immediately preceding the batter who leads off the inning."